wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 **_Disclaimer: This module is only available in testnet._**

-The Wormhole Relayer module allows developers to deliver their VAAs via an untrusted **RelayProvider**, rather than needing to develop and host their own relay infrastructure.
+The WormholeRelayer module allows developers to deliver their VAAs via an untrusted **RelayProvider**, rather than needing to develop and host their own relay infrastructure.

 <br/>
 <br/>

 ## Interacting with the Module

-There are four relevant interfaces to discuss when utilizing the Wormhole Relayer module:
+There are four relevant interfaces to discuss when utilizing the WormholeRelayer module:

 - [IWormholeRelayer](https://github.com/wormhole-foundation/trustless-generic-relayer/blob/main/ethereum/contracts/interfaces/IWormholeRelayer.sol) - the primary interface by which you interact with the module.
 It allows you to request deliveries from a given RelayProvider.
 - [IRelayProvider](https://github.com/wormhole-foundation/trustless-generic-relayer/blob/main/ethereum/contracts/interfaces/IRelayProvider.sol) - this interface represents the delivery pricing information for a given relayer network.